PJ Harvey wins UK's Mercury Prize for best album

 Harvey, who also won in 2001 with "Stories from the City, Stories from the Sea," beat out 11 other nominees including chart queen Adele and another previous winner Elbow.

-The winning album was partly inspired by Harvey's reaction to the conflicts in Afghanistan and Iraq, and the 41-year-old had long been the bookmakers' favorite to scoop the annual trophy.
+The winning album was partly inspired by Harvey's reaction to the conflicts in Afghanistan and Iraq, and the 41-year-old had long been the bookmakers' favourite to scoop the annual trophy.

 Harvey, who is now on tour with her live band, recorded the album in a 19th century church in Dorset, Britain, her representatives said in a statement.